6 Office Design Trends for the Future of Work

 • Support choice in the workplace where possible: Developing policies, technology, and spaces to invite flexibility and choice, regardless of worker location or seniority level

-• Create a sense of home away from home: Workspace amenities and design elements to encourage comfort and connection
+• Create a sense of home away from home: workplace amenities and design elements to encourage comfort and connection

 Sitel employed principles of inclusivity and hospitality in designing their call center.
 Workstations were designed with personal comfort and flexibility in mind.
 The design also incorporates softer touches and hospitality-inspired elements, such as new café with a grab-and-go market, a private locker area, and individual-use restrooms.